A note to customers of the communications providers we serve

 We’ll always try to help you with your request.
 But we can decline if we believe doing so would adversely affect others or the law stops us.
 We’ll also decline if it’s impossible for us to comply or the request is manifestly unfounded or excessive.

 Concerned about what we’re doing with your personal information?

 You can ask us to correct, complete, delete or stop using any personal information we hold about you by using our online form.

-If we send you marketing information through our Community Fibre Partnerships programme, then you can ask us to stop sending those messages using the “unsubscribe” link in the email, or by using our online form.
+If we send you marketing information through our Fibre Community Partnership, then you can ask us to stop sending those messages using the “unsubscribe” link in the email, or by using our online form.

 In some cases, we might decide to keep information, even if you ask us not to.
 This could be for legal or regulatory reasons, so that we can keep providing our products and services, or for another legitimate reason.
 For example, we keep certain billing information to show we have charged you correctly.
 But we’ll always tell you why we keep the information.